Bonitasoft-Community/PDF-viewer-widget/README.md

 # PDF viewer widget
-Bonita BPM 7 widget displaying a Bonita document as a PDF
+Bonita BPM 7 widget displaying a Bonita document as a PDF Current widget version (v1.0) is compatible with Bonita BPM 7.1 and upper.

 ## Resources
 The release zip contains two files: